webpro-nl/knip/README.md

 - `index`, `main` and `cli`
 - `js`, `mjs`, `cjs`, `jsx`, `ts`, `mts`, `cts` and `tsx`

 This means files like `main.cjs` and `src/cli.ts` are automatically added as entry files.
-Knip looks for entry files at those default locations, but also in other places:
+Knip also looks for `entry` files in other places:

 - The `main`, `bin` and `exports` fields of `package.json`.
-- [Plugins][2] such as for Next.js, Remix, Gatsby or Svelte add entry files.
+- [Plugins][2] such as for Jest, Next.js, Svelte or Vitest etc. add entry files.
-- The `scripts` in package.json or other scripts may provide entry files.
+- The `scripts` in package.json and other scripts may provide entry files.

-Knip does this for each [workspace][1] it finds, trying to minimize the configuration to suit your project.
+Knip does this for each [workspace][1] it finds.
 In a perfectly boring world where everything is according to defaults you wouldn't even need a `knip.json` file at all.

 Larger projects tend to have more things customized, and therefore probably get more out of Knip with a configuration file.
 Let's say you are using `.ts` files exclusively and have all source files only in the `src` directory: